vovataras/distributed_systems/lab3/README.md

 		mvn clean compile exec:java -D exec.args="0.0.0.0 4321"

-   * arguments can be yours, and you can omit them (the server will run with these settings is the default).
+   * arguments(args) can be yours, and you can omit them (the server will run with these settings is the default).

 3. Open client folder in console or terminal;
 4. Run client as following:

 		mvn clean compile exec:java -D exec.args="0.0.0.0 4321"

-   * args may be yours, but according to which the server is running, and you can omit them (the server will run with `args="0.0.0.0 4321"`).
+   * arguments may be yours, but according to which the server is running, and you can omit them (the client will run with `args="0.0.0.0 4321"`).